 CLO-1: Analyze the problems related to basic incompressible viscous flows.
 (C4)

-CLO-2: Develop techniques useful for industrial applications of turbo-machines.(C5)
+CLO-2: Recommend and Assess the techniques useful for industrial applications of turbo-machines.(C5)

-CLO-4: Identify the most feasible solution for given project related to fluid mechanics through report and oral presentation.(C1)
+CLO-4: Analyze the given project related to fluid mechanics by carrying research from published articles and data.(C4)

 - Viscous flow in Pipes – Six Lectures